Graduate Student Travel Fund

 How to Apply

-The Google Form application for the GSTF Spring 2025 cycle opened on January 24, 2025 and close on March 9, 2025, at 11:59 pm Pacific Time.
-CGS's goal is to send award announcements by early May 2025.
+The Google Form application for the GSTF summer 2025 cycle will open on June 30, 2025 and close on August 3, 2025, at 11:59 pm Pacific Time.
+CGS's goal is to send award announcements mid-August 2025.
 Feedback will not be given to applicants after decisions are announced.